 All my packaging – from my business cards, tissue paper, kraft bags and boxes – is made from sustainably sourced FSC (Forest Stewardship Council) certified paper and is entirely recyclable.
 FSC certified forests are managed responsibly and are renewable sources of paper stock.
 Having a positive impact across the globe, the FSC provide the highest level of protection for endangered species and natural forests.

-I ship my garments using DPD Local's carbon-neutral delivery service.
+I ship my garments using Royal Mail and DPD Local's carbon-neutral delivery service.